Caltrain Express Program: Stops and scheduling

-In 2005, Caltrain expanded Baby Bullet service by adding two trains per weekday in May, and ten more trains per weekday in August, for a total of twenty-two Baby Bullet trains per weekday; the August schedule revision added express stops for certain "Pattern B" trains at San Mateo, Redwood City, Menlo Park, Sunnyvale, and Tamien.
+In 2005, Caltrain expanded Baby Bullet service by adding two trains per weekday in May, and twelve more trains per weekday in August, for a total of twenty-four Baby Bullet trains per weekday; the August schedule revision added express stops for certain "Pattern B" trains at San Mateo, Redwood City, Menlo Park, Sunnyvale, and Tamien.
 With this expansion, though, weekday service to the holdout-rule stations at Broadway and Atherton was dropped, the sparse weekday service to was suspended entirely, and other trains operating during commute hours were changed from local-service, all-stop to limited service, skipping stops either between San Francisco and Redwood City, or between Redwood City and San Jose; Redwood City became a major transfer point for riders.

 MPI locomotive JPBX#925 is named for Jackie Speier.

 In 2011, Caltrain added Baby Bullet service to weekend schedules.
 There were four weekend/holiday Baby Bullets per day (two in the mornings and two in the evenings), each making seven intermediate stops between 4th&King and Diridon: Millbrae, San Mateo, Hillsdale, Redwood City, Palo Alto, Mountain View, and Sunnyvale; these stations were selected for their proximity to activities as probable leisure time destinations.

 Caltrain modified Pattern B trains to add a reverse-commute stop at Palo Alto in October 2012.
 With this change, all Baby Bullet trains stop at Palo Alto, regardless of pattern or direction.
 Caltrain shifted to a modified Pattern A on April 10, 2017, which added a reverse-commute stop at Redwood City.
 The revised schedule also extended service to Tamien for reverse-commute (southbound) Pattern B trains in the morning and California Ave for peak-direction (southbound) Pattern B trains in the afternoon.